digital-land/digital-land/content/project/developer-contributions/index.md

 #### What we've learned

-Through speaking with planning authorities we learned that many were already using third party tools to help them manage their developer contributions.
+Many planning authorities are already using third party tools to help manage their developer contributions.
 Asking to double-key much of the same data into an additional form would become burdensome and likely lead to a poor quality of data.

 {{< prototype-heading "An index of viability assessments" >}}
   {{< progress-tag "in-progress" >}}In progress{{< /progress-tag >}}